Cognitive Comparability and the Limits of Governance: Evaluating Authority Under Radical Capability Asymmetry: Theoretical foundations

 \section{Theoretical foundations}

-The concept of a bounded higher-tier governance role for an artificial superintelligence sits at the intersection of several established literatures.
-None addresses the concept directly, but each provides tools that can be applied to it.
+No established literature addresses the concept of a bounded higher-tier governance role for an artificial superintelligence directly, but several provide tools that can be applied to it.
 This section identifies five relevant bodies of theory and notes where each is most useful and where it breaks down.